dotlang/language/doc/Enhancements.md

 ```
 This is not general and is not orth.
 We need to add a lot of limitation for this.

-? - Code generation for templates.
+N - Code generation for templates.
 Note that in this case, we cannot have Stack of int and float with same type name.
 Because there will be two different types with the same name.
 ```
 type StackElement